1924 Democratic National Convention: Site selection

 New York had not been chosen for a convention since 1868, and its selection as the site for the 1924 convention was based in part on the state party's recent success.
 Two years earlier, thirteen Republican congressmen had lost their seats to Democrats.
 Wealthy New Yorkers, who had outbid other cities, declared their purpose "to convince the rest of the country that the town was not the red-light menace generally conceived by the sticks".
 Though "dry" organizations that supported continuing the prohibition of alcohol opposed the choice, in the fall of 1923 it won the grudging consent of McAdoo, a dry, before McAdoo's connection to the Teapot Dome scandal made Smith a serious threat.
 (McAdoo's candidacy was hurt by the revelation that he had accepted money from Edward L. Doheny, an oil tycoon implicated in Teapot Dome.)
 McAdoo's adopted state, California, had played host to the Democrats in 1920.

+Logistics

+The convention was the first Democratic National Convention to have its proceedings broadcast on radio.
+Millions across the United States heard the broadcasts.

+Despite very heated disputes arising among delegates to the convention, political violence was mostly averted.
+The New York Herald Tribune reported, "there was no bloodshed only because 1,000 New York policemen had been sent there to preserve order in a convention, the leaders of which believed was going to become a riot."
+Nevertheless, there were some instances of violence, such as a convention floor fistfight in which Colorado Governor William Ellery Sweet was knocked to the ground and stepped on.
+Amid this fight, the convention chairman pounded his gavel so furiously in attempting to call for order, that he accidentally caused the head of his gavel to break off and fly into the head of a man (who consequentially suffered a concussion).